joshmarinacci/meowlang/blog4/blog4.md

 ```

 So far so good.
-Everything we've implemented has the same structure as previous features.
-We extend the grammar,
+Everything we've implemented has the same structure as previous language features.
+We extended the grammar,
-add an AST object (if necessary), add an action, the put in more tests.
+added an AST object (if necessary), added a semantic action, then put in more tests.
 User defined functions will be a little bit harder, however.

 # User Defined Functions

-User defined functions are functions created in the Meow language rather than in native Javascript.
+User defined functions are functions created in the Meow language itself rather than in native Javascript.
 In Meow
-we define a function with the `fun` keyword like this:
+we will define a function with the `fun` keyword like this:

 ```